Q: What procedures have been put in place to ensure my child’s safety whilst they are at camp?

 PPE: Disposable gloves, face masks and gowns will be available to all staff members if required.
 First aiders will wear gloves and masks when administering first aid.

-Hygiene: All children and staff will be asked to wash their hands thoroughly throughout the day: on arrival at camp, after each activity, before and after eating, after using the toilet and when leaving the camp.
+Hygiene: All children and staff will be asked to wash their hands throughout the day: before and after eating, after using the toilet and when leaving the camp.
 Soap will be available in the toilet and hand sanitiser will be available at the welcome desk and each Group Leader will have hand sanitiser for their group to use.
 The coaches will set up a portable hygiene station at each base their group moves to, the station will contain: cleaning products for the coaches to clean all equipment after use; hand sanitiser, tissues and individual bin bags to safely dispose of used tissues before placing in the rubbish bin.
-Coaches will run through all the hygiene reminders as part of the morning meeting.
+Coaches will run through all the hygiene reminders as part of the morning meeting

 Enhanced cleaning routines: Equipment will be cleaned after each activity and touch hotspots and surfaces will be regularly cleaned with disinfectant throughout the day.